max-kamps/jpd-breader/README.md

 ## Usage

-On ttu reader (and Wikipedia, eventually): Parsing begins automatically on page load.
+On ttu reader: Parts of the text are automatically parsed just before they scroll into view.

 On all other pages: Select some text, right click, click "Parse ... with jpdb".